beling/book-pl/src/ch15-01-box.md

 but this implementation is now more like placing the items next to one another rather than inside one another.

-We can change the definition of the `List` enum in Listing 15-2 and the usage of the `List` in Listing 15-3 to the code in Listing 15-5, which will compile:
+We can change the definition of the `List` enum in listing 15-2 and the usage of the `List` in listing 15-3 to the code in listing 15-5, which will compile:

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch15-smart-pointers/listing-15-05/src/main.rs}}